hayleygayfer/COMP2511-Lab03/README.md

 * Adapt existing systems to changes in requirements
 * Design extensible and cohesive software solutions
 * Practice creating UML Diagrams
+* Practice writing integration and unit tests with JUnit
+* Use coverage checkers on Java programs

 ## Setup